katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 **Due before we start Chapter 3: USA-NPN**

-Write up a 1-page summary of a project that you might want to explore using NEON data over the duration of this course.
-Include the types of NEON (and other data) that you will need to implement this project.
+Write up a 1-page summary of **a project that you might want to explore using NEON** data over the duration of this course.
+Include:

+1. the types of NEON (and other data) that you will need to implement this project, including data product id numbers.
+2. If in your NEON coding lab part 2 you highlighted challenges to using these data, discuss methods to address those challenges.
+  *e.g. If your site doesn't yet have a long data recocrd, is it located close to a longer lived site from another network?
+(LTER, Ameriflux, LTAR etc)
+3. One high-level summary graphic including all of your data from the NEON Coding Lab Part 2

 Save this summary as you will be refining and adding to your ideas over the course of the semester.